Rear facing child car seats

 Rear-facing child car seats: the pros

 In theory, it’s safer for all car passengers to travel facing rearwards.
-But the direction a child car seat faces isn’t the only factor affecting the protection it offers.
-At Which?, our unique child car seat tests look at all of the factors which have an impact.
+But the direction a child car seat faces isn’t the only thing affecting how well it protects your child.
+At Which?, our unique child car-seat tests look at many different factors that have an impact such as how easy it is to fit into the car and how easy it is to get your child strapped in correctly.

 Best Buy child car seats - find out which car seats passed our extensive testing with flying colours